BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

-**A Time of Heroes**
+* **A Time of Heroes**

+* **Stand and Fight**

-**Stand and Fight:** At the start of every Move Phase, the Champion that currently has scored the fewest number of kills, see the first bullet point of Scoring Victory Points above, may declare a Heroic Move for free during that Move Phase.
+At the start of every Move Phase, the Champion that currently has scored the fewest number of kills, see the first bullet point of Scoring Victory Points above, may declare a Heroic Move for free during that Move Phase.
 If they do, they must Charge an enemy model.

 ![](../media/scenarios/matched_play_guide/contest_of_champions.jpg){ width=1000 height=679 }

 ---

 ## SCENARIO 13 - HEIRLOOM OF AGES PAST

-*Two armies clash whilst in search of a long-buried heirloom from ages past.
-However, the one to find the relic should take heed, for the malign power of this mysterious object can easily corrupt the one who carries it.*

 **SCENARIO OUTLINE**